mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 CountUsers time 0.150186 secons.
 ```

-You can see the first 2 calls to `GetUser` are from the MapStore (because have
+You can see the first two calls to `GetUser` are from the `MapStore` (because we have
 the `time.Sleep` there), the third one is faster because you are using the
-CacheLayer, and we can see all this thanks to the instrumentation layers that
+`CacheLayer`, and we can see all this thanks to the instrumentation layers that
 we built.

-This approach is not perfect, and have some clear flaws, the main one is the
+This approach is not perfect, and does have some flaws.
+The main one is that the
-struct embedding is not behaving as one comming from object oriented languages
+struct embedding doesn't behave as one coming from object oriented languages
-would expect from inheritance (because is not inheritance), when you call a
+would expect from inheritance - because is not inheritance.
+When you call a
-method in a struct that embeds another sturct, and the method doesn't exist in
+method in a struct that embeds another struct, and the method doesn't exist in
 the parent struct, the embedded struct method is called, and at that point, you
-are in the embedded struct without any knowledge of the parent struct, so if
+are in the embedded struct without any knowledge of the parent struct.
+So, if
-you call there any other method of the struct, is not going to be overriden,
+you call any other method of the struct, it will not be overridden and
 this can be error prone sometimes.

-Other problem with this approach is related to how the layers work, you are
+Another problem with this approach is related to how the layers work.
+You are
-wrapping entire methods, so is all or nothing.
+wrapping entire methods, so it's all or nothing.
 You can't override part of the
-method, or reuse only certain parts of the underneath code easily and that can
+method, or reuse only certain parts of the underlying code easily and that can
-generate ton of duplicated code depending on what you want to do.
+generate a ton of duplicated code depending on what you want to do.

 We have included this architecture change some months ago, and so far for us
 has been a very good way to add our instrumentation and cache without mixing